For those that are not very knowledgeable about the world of coffee, you may find out that more than one type of coffee bean even exists!

 But the main difference that most coffee lovers care about is the fact that Arabica coffee is smoother, and tastes better than the bitterness in a cup of Robusta!
 Although Arabica is pricier, it’s worth it if you want to enjoy your morning nectar of God.

 No contest!
-If you have the choice between an Arabica or Robusta bag of coffee, it’s important to always choose Arabica, unless it’s for instant coffee or a delicious espresso.
+If you have the choice between an Arabica or Robusta bag of coffee, it’s important to always choose Arabica, unless it’s for instant coffee or a blend of Arabica and Robusta for delicious espresso types of coffee brew.

 And the winner of this wonderful information is… us, the coffee lovers!
 Understanding the basic differences between Arabica coffee and Robusta coffee can have a huge impact on your preference for your cup of Joe.